JLGGG/blockchain-documents/papers/README.md

 This repository contains reviews relevant to the blockchain.
-After reading the main paper on the blockchain, I will freely summarize its contents on this repository.
+After reading the relevant paper on the blockchain, I will freely summarize its contents on this repository.
 If you want to ask or be interested in it, feel free to contact me.

 The order of contents on blockchain: